CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ## How can I process EO data at CSC?

-You can find more information about geocomputing using CSC resources and how to get started on [CSC geocomputing pages](https://research.csc.fi/geocomputing), inlcuding links to creating user accounts and all other practical information.
+You can find more information about geocomputing using CSC resources and how to get started on [CSC geocomputing pages](https://research.csc.fi/geocomputing), including links to creating user accounts and all other practical information.

 ### What applications are available on Puhti?